Traditional Studies FAQs

 What are your scholarship opportunities?

 NCWC offers academic scholarships based on a student’s high school GPA and SAT or ACT scores.
 To be eligible for an academic scholarship, a student would need at least a 2.5 GPA and a 900 SAT score or a 19 ACT composite score.
 We do have our Bishop Opportunity Award for those who fall below our criteria for our Merit-based scholarships – eligibility based off of GPA, Test Scores, and need.
 For more information regarding scholarship and program awards, please visit: ncwc.edu/scholarships/

 • Peer and Professional Tutoring is available for every academic subject.

 • The Writing Center is available to assist students when they have writing assignments.

-• Peer Assisted Study Sessions are avaialble, which targets historically difficult classes.
-These sessions are lead by students who have taken the course and have done well in it.
+• Peer Assisted Study Sessions are available, which targets historically difficult classes.
+These sessions are led by students who have taken the course and have done well in it.

 • Disability Support Services

 • Personal Academic Coaching teaches students strategies to excel academically.